-The following organizations provide tools and insights to aid in political action, including calls to action and the option to sign up for email alerts and newsletters.
-We are also adding information on ways to engage in community action, building connections and support for one another through service.
+The following provide tools and insights to aid in political action, including calls to action and the option to sign up for email alerts and newsletters.
+We have also begun including information on ways to engage in community service, building connections and support for one another.

-This website provides scripts and phone numbers to make it easier to call your legislators to share your concerns on key issues.
+The 5 Calls website (or app) provides scripts and phone numbers to make it easier to call your legislators to share your concerns on key national issues.
 They provide helpful information and encouragement on how to make that first call (and why calls are most effective).

 https://indivisible.org/

-Their goal is to provide information to empower citizens to tap into collective constituent power to advocate for what our communities need.
-You can sign up to join the local Indivisible Watauga via this link: https://www.mobilize.us/indivisiblewatauga/event/756516/
+Indivisible's goal is to provide information to empower citizens to tap into collective constituent power to advocate for what our communities need.
+The local Indivisible Watauga (now called Indivisible High Country to reflect a region-wide effort) posts updates on its facebook page

 https://publicschoolsfirstnc.org/